 RAMAN A. SHAH, PH.D.

-Away from the desk, you may find me baking a loaf of bread, helping neighborhood kids fix their bicycles, birdwatching outdoors, or playing the violin.
+I live in Rhode Island; remote-first since long before the pandemic, I work everywhere.
+Away from the desk, you may find me baking a loaf of sourdough bread, building something out of wood, birdwatching, or playing the violin.